virtualsquare/vuos/man/vustack.1.md

 # DESCRIPTION

 `vunet` is the VUOS module for networking virtualization.
-Networking stacks can be loaded using `vumount`(1) and are indentified by a pathname: the mount point. `vustack` selects the stack to use among those available;
+Networking stacks can be loaded using `vumount`(1) and are identified by a pathname: the mount point. `vustack` selects the stack to use among those available;
 *command* runs using the stack selected `vustack`.